 - General Use Application – Use for most applications, including Grants, Sub-grants (for Memorial co- applicants), Contracts, Material Transfer Agreements, Memoranda of Understanding, Facility Access Agreements, Non-Funded Agreements.
-Do NOT use this application for CFI and CRC, which will be managed by the SIRI office (formerly CCCS, 864-3750) as well as any applications processed through the School of Graduate Studies and Undergraduate Student Research Awards.
+Do NOT use this application for CFI and CRC, or any applications processed through the School of Graduate Studies and Undergraduate Student Research Awards.
 If you are uncertain how your application is classified, contact your academic unit.

 - Cedarlane, Addgene, and Non-Disclosure Agreements – This option is used only for (1) template Material Transfer Agreements (MTAs) from Cedarlane and Addgene or (2) when sharing confidential information under a Non-Disclosure Agreement (NDA).
 For all other Agreements, please complete the “General Use Application” above.

 - Marine Institute Application for Research Funding – This application should be used for Marine Institute proposals being submitted to clients, funding agencies, and external organizations.
 This application includes provincial and federal funding bodies, industry associations, not-for-profit entities and foundations.
-This application EXCLUDES applications to CRC and CFI, which will be managed by the SIRI office (formerly CCCS) as well as any applications processed through the School of Graduate Studies.
-This application EXCLUDES applications to Tri-Council (CIHR, SSHRC, NSERC) and Mitacs, which must be submitted through the RGCS application.
+This application EXCLUDES applications to CRC and CFI, as well as any applications processed through the School of Graduate Studies.
+This application EXCLUDES applications to Tri-Council (CIHR, SSHRC, NSERC) and Mitacs, which must be submitted through the RIS application.
 Applicants are encouraged to consult with the Office of Research and Development (MI) if there is uncertainty around choosing this option.

 - All applications to Tri-council, including those which Units approve (e.g., Insight, Insight Development, NSERC Discovery), still require a corresponding MUN Researcher Portal application.
 The MUN Researcher Portal application should contain a PDF copy of the final version of the Tri-council application.
 Thus, the Tri-council application needs to be submitted prior to completing the MUN Researcher Portal application.